ClaudeBot/hubot-rbac/README.md

-hubot>> user1: You are not assigned to any roles. user1>> hubot auth block links.list nolinkrecording hubot>> user1: Listener ID "links.list" is blocked for "nolinkrecording" subjects. user1>> hubot auth assign Shell nolinkrecording hubot>> user1: Assigned "Shell" to "nolinkrecording". user1>> hubot links list hubot>> user1: Sorry, you are not authorised to execute that command. user1>> hubot auth me
+hubot>> user1: You are not assigned to any roles. user1>> hubot auth block links.list nolinkrecording hubot>> user1: Listener ID "links.list" is blocked for "nolinkrecording" subjects. user1>> hubot auth assign user1 nolinkrecording hubot>> user1: Assigned "user1" to "nolinkrecording". user1>> hubot links list hubot>> user1: Sorry, you are not authorised to execute that command. user1>> hubot auth me